CodeTerminator007/UniversityMobileApp/README.md

-**User Authentication with Tokens**– It will allow the admin, student and faculty to log into the app and will show respectively home screens for the different types of users
+**User Authentication with Tokens**– It will allow the admin, student and faculty to log into the app and will show respectively home screens for the different types of users using the JWT (JSON WEB TOKKENS)

-**Assignments** – This Feature will allow the faculty to give an assignment to the respective class and the students will attempt it and upload on mobile app.
+**Assignments** – This Feature will allow the faculty to give an assignment to the respective class and the students will attempt it and upload on mobile app in the specific time and Faculty can mark the assignments.

-**Quiz** – This Feature will allow the faculty to upload a quiz on the app and the students will attempt it and upload the answers back it on time
+**Quiz** – This Feature will allow the faculty to Create a Quiz on app for the subject it will be MCQS based Quiz the questions will be shuffled and you will have specific time to attempt the quiz once started the quiz timer will start and end of the time your quiz will be automatically submitted

 **Attendance** – In this feature Faculty will have the ability to mark the attendance of respective class and the students can view the attendance on the mobile app